-HBU offers a supervised walk-up lab available to all students, located in Atwood II #101.
-Anyone using the lab must present a valid University ID card.
-Guests are not allowed to accompany students into the lab.
+HBU offers a supervised walk-up lab available to all students.
+It is located in Atwood II, room 102.
+Students - must present a valid University ID card to use the facility.
+Guests and/or children are not allowed to accompany students into the lab.